 Is Ketamine Addictive?

 The answer is simple, but it requires some understanding of the different types of addiction.
+There are two types of addiction: psychological and physical.
 Most people are more concerned about physical addiction.
 Ketamine is not usually physically addicting.
 If you miss a ketamine therapy session, you will not feel negative physical side effects often associated with withdrawal in addicts.

 It’s worth noting that ketamine has been used around the world as one of the safest anesthetics for adults, children, and animals.
 It has been exhaustively studied for decades and has not been shown to cause addiction the way that opioids do.